UltraKeelan/WildMagic/README.md

 * Orrex, for creating the [Net Libram](https://centralia.aquest.com/downloads/NLRMEv2.pdf)
 * Wizards of the Coast for publishing 5E
-* Stu Turner, for being a kind enough DM to let me use the Net Libram as a
+* Stu, for being a kind enough DM to let me use the Net Libram as a
-* Braxton Spence and Kyle Mitchell for helping me think through this and turning me around when I started sprinting in the wrong directions.
+* [Braxton](https://github.com/heptahedron) and Kyle for helping me think through this and turning me around when I started sprinting in the wrong directions.